 Step 5: Set Your Prices & Offer Competitive Rates

-Since you’re just starting out, you need to set rates that reflect your experience level.
+Since you’re just starting, you should set reasonable rates that reflect your experience level.

 Suggested Rates for Beginners (USD):